 CERAMICS IN ITALY

-Starting in Rome, we’ll explore Etruscan art at the Villa Giulia, art of the 16th and 17th centuries at the Palazzo Barberini and Renaissance art at the Galleria Borghese, as well as mosaics preserved in churches.
+Starting in Rome, we’ll explore art of the 16th and 17th centuries at the Palazzo Barberini and Baroque and Renaissance art at the Galleria Borghese, as well as mosaics preserved in churches.
 And, of course, we will spend time at Pots Rome, an active school, workshop, gallery and shop for clay art.
-In Rome, we will stay at The Fifteen Keys Hotel. (or similar).
+In Rome, we will stay at The Fifteen Keys Hotel.

-On the fourth day, we will travel to Orvieto, near where ceramicist Marino Moretti lives.
-Marino is a friend of Jeff’s and he will spend time with us at the Duomo, with its magnificent Pieta by Ippolito Scalza, frescoes and entrance sculptures; and in the tufa caves hidden beneath the town and which provide lots of extra storage room for the inhabitants or Orvieto.
+From Rome, we will travel to Orvieto, near where ceramicist Marino Moretti lives.
+Marino is a friend of Jeff’s, and he will give us a studied understanding of the subtleties of the architecture and history of the Duomo, with its magnificent Pieta by Ippolito Scalza, frescoes and entrance sculptures.
+We will then visit the tufa caves hidden beneath the town.
 The next day Marino will give us a tour of his studio and works in the very small nearby town of Viceno.
 Here, we’ll also be regaled with a lunch of local food, wine and cheeses.
-In Orvieto, we will stay at Palazzo Piccolomini (or similar)
+In Orvieto, we will stay at Palazzo Piccolomini.

 Finally, we arrive at Spannocchia, a complex from 1225, now part of a foundation to promote the arts and older traditions, such as farming and cooking.
-In 2004, Jeff was part of a team who built a wood-burning kiln there.
-We will have a day for options at the farmhouse: just completely relax and do nothing; take a cooking class; or visit the Etruscan town of Volterra.
+In 2004, Jeff, along with friend Tom Spleth, built a wood-burning kiln there.
+(Have a look at the article "From Pig Palace to Clay Studio".)

-The delectable and healthy dinners at Spannocchia are usually preceded by drinks on the terrace.
+The delectable, healthy, four-course dinners at Spannocchia are usually preceded by drinks on the terrace.

 From our central vantage point near Chiusdino, we will visit Siena.
 There we can hope that the stone-inlaid floor in the Duomo will be uncovered.
-However, it is indeed a work of art and a religious history lesson that is very seldom fully for view, in order to preserve it from too many feet wearing away the stone.
+However, although it is indeed a work of art and a religious history lesson, it is very seldom fully open for view, in order to preserve it from many feet wearing away the stone.

 Our last full day of the ceramic-laden trip will take us to Ravenna to marvel at the mosaics in the Byzantine-inspired basilicas and baptistery there.
 It will be a day to behold ancient beauty.
-Our day will end with a farewell dinner and ceremony.
+Our day will end with a farewell dinner in Faenza.

 On Friday, March 31, we will bus to the Bologna Airport for our departure homeward.